karlssberg/Motiv/README.md

             .WhenFalse("check-in is closed")
             .Create();

-var canCheckInSpec = hasValidTicketSpec & !hasOutstandingFeesSpec & isCheckInOpenSpec;
+var canCheckInProposition = hasValidTicketProposition & !hasOutstandingFeesProposition & isCheckInOpenProposition;

-var result = canCheckInSpec.IsSatisfiedBy(validPassenger);
+var result = canCheckInProposition.IsSatisfiedBy(validPassenger);

 result.Satisfied; // true
 result.Reason; // "has a valid ticket & does not have outstanding fees & check-in is open"